+It is apparent that something happened with Mr. Petrofsky’s posts.
+There are far too many plagiarized comments visible from “anonymous” immediately following his posts that received responses on them.
+One is curious as to why comments were received on those plagiarized posts and not on Mr. Petrofsky’s.
 As he stated earlier, the debate isn’t about the deletion of the aforementioned posts, but rather, the way in which Mr. Petrofsky’s posts were addressed.
-Making the posts visible to only himself and site administrators/moderators?can be seen as a direct form of deception.
+Making the posts visible to only himself and site administrators/moderators can be seen as a direct form of deception.
 While not outside of the limitations of a site administrator or moderator’s power, it does bring up a question of morals.
 Is it ok to deceive your supporters and readers/site visitors?
 I say no. In my opinion, any form of deception discredits your reputation to yourself and your site visitors.

 Currently, I am contacting PJ of groklaw.net to verify her side in things (one has to be fair).
 More to come on this.

 This content is published under the Attribution-Noncommercial-Share Alike 3.0 Unported license.